shufukuo/data-read-join-comparison/README.md

 <pre><code>> object.size(ratings)
 400006992 bytes
 </code></pre>
-It finishes processing within a second.
+It finishes processing within a second!
 The total memory usage is 452.6 MB, and the object `ratings` takes about 381 MB.

 #### microbenchmark
-Additionally, the packge microbenckmark can be used to do a quick benckmarking easily in R. In this case, I only try loading ratings.csv, and the `read.csv.sql` function in the packege sqldf is included in addition.
+Additionally, the packge microbenckmark can be used to do a quick benckmarking easily in R. In this case, I only try loading the ratings.csv, and the `read.csv.sql` function in the packege sqldf is included in addition.
 <pre><code>require(sqldf)
 require(data.table)
 require(microbenchmark)